thomasvn/vectordb/README.md

 <!--
 DONE (new to old):
+- Chromem-go RSS Search
+  - Persist the DB to disk.
+Load to disk.
 - RSS Search
   - Add both "Item.Description" and "Item.Content" into the embedding
   - Embedding maxinput=8191 https://platform.openai.com/docs/guides/embeddings/embedding-models